December 7, 2023 NHTSA CAMPAIGN NUMBER: 23V829000

 For the Latest and Most recent Recall Information Visit the link below…

-2/3/4P, with Honda
+- 🏍️Compatible with Honda

-, Yamaha Honda Kawasaki
+, Kawasaki

 - Diagnose Wirelessly, Operate On-The-Go: Carry this motocycle OBD2 scanner in your pocket.
 TopScan Moto, a combo of “dongle + app”, can turn your Android & iOS smartphone into a motorcycle OBD2 scanner with a long list of pro features.
 You’ll have an easy time diagnosing via Blue tooth 5.0 wireless connection, instead of using a short cable.
 And the dongle is mini